-- ► Interrupt machining - ▶ Enable the external direction keys: Press the MANUAL TRAVERSE soft key. - ▶ If necessary, press the 3-D ROT soft key in order to activate the coordinate system in which you want to traverse. - ▶ Move the axes with the machine axis direction buttons
+- Interrupt machining - Enable the external direction keys: Press the MANUAL TRAVERSE soft key - ▶ If necessary, press the 3-D ROT soft key in order to activate the coordinate system in which you want to traverse - ▶ Move the axes with the machine axis-direction keys

-On some machines you may have to press the machine START button after the MANUAL TRAVERSE soft key to enable the axis direction buttons.
-Refer to your machine tool manual.
+On some machines you may have to press the machine START button after the MANUAL OPERATION soft key to enable the axis-direction keys.
+Refer to your machine manual.

 Your machine tool builder can define whether in a program interruption you always move the axes in the currently active (tilted or non-tilted) coordinate system.
-Refer to your machine tool manual.
+Refer to your machine manual.